Learning Speech Emotion Representations in the Quaternion Domain: Evaluation

 \subsection{Experimental Results}

-Table \ref{table:iemocap} shows the pretraining results we obtained on Iemocap, while Table \ref{table:emodb}, \ref{table:ravdess}, and \ref{table:tess} expose the results on Ravdess, EmoDb and Tess, respectively.
-Table \ref{table:statistics}, instead, shows the average and absolute improvement provided by our approach, among all CNN architectures for each dataset.
+Table \ref{table:iemocap} shows the pretraining results we obtained on IEMOCAP, while Tables \ref{table:ravdess}, \ref{table:EmoDB}, and \ref{table:TESS} provide the results on RAVDESS, EmoDB, and TESS, respectively.
+Table \ref{table:statistics}, shows the average and best test accuracy improvement provided by our approach, among all CNN architectures for each dataset.
+Here, average improvement refers to the difference between the average test accuracy among all real-valued and all quaternion-valued outcomes, whereas the best improvement is the difference between the best real-valued and the best quaternion-valued accuracy we obtained.
+For the core results (Tables \ref{table:ravdess}, \ref{table:EmoDB}, and \ref{table:TESS}) we include also the test set results in terms of Unweighted Average Recall (UAR).
+This gives further insight into the model's generalization performance with a metric that does not take into account possible imbalance of the datasets' labels.

-The results clearly show that our approach enhances the model's performance while improving their efficiency.
-For all datasets the quaternion CNNs fed with RH-emo embeddings provide the best test accuracy overall, with an improvement of 6.01 percentage points (pp) for Ravdess, 10 pp for EmoDB, and 0.97 for Tess in the case we do not apply CNN pretraining.
-The only case where our approach does not improve the test accuracy is with the EmoDb dataset, applying CNN pretraining, where we have a performance drop of 9 pp. In the other cases where we applied CNN pretraining, our approach provides a strong average improvement of 12.88 and 13.63 pp, respectively for Ravdess and Tess.
-The results computed on Iemocap (Table \ref{table:iemocap} and first row of Table \ref{table:statistics}) depict a limit case, where knowledge is not transferred to different data, because the same dataset is used for the RH-emo pretraining and for SER.
+The results clearly show that our approach enhances the model's performance while improving its efficiency.
+For all datasets, the quaternion CNNs fed with RH-emo embeddings provide the best test accuracy overall, with an accuracy improvement of 6.01 percentage points (pp) for RAVDESS, 2.34 pp for EmoDB, and 0.97 for TESS in the case we do not apply CNN pretraining.
+The only case where our approach does not improve the test accuracy is with the EmoDB dataset, applying CNN pretraining, where we have a performance drop of 9 pp. In the other cases where we applied CNN pretraining, our approach provides a strong average improvement of 12.88 and 13.63 pp, respectively for RAVDESS and TESS.
+Moreover, the test set results in terms of UAR metric confirm the overall trend of the accuracy metric.
+Nevertheless, in one single case (VGG-16 network on RAVDESS) there is a narrow inconsistency between the two metrics.
+Here the pretrained QCNN shows the best test accuracy, while the best UAR score is given by the non-pretrained QCNN.

+The results computed on IEMOCAP (Table \ref{table:iemocap} and first row of Table \ref{table:statistics}) depict a limit case, where knowledge is not transferred to different data because the same dataset is used for the RH-emo pretraining and for SER.
 Therefore here we did not apply any CNN pretraining.
 Also in this special case is evident that models benefit from the use of quaternion-valued SER CNNs fed with emotional embeddings, with an average improvement of 9.74 pp among all CNN designs we tested.